How is The Romanian Blouse Made

 You Must Have Seen It So Often It Doesn’t Strike You As A Peasant Art Craft, But It Is

 The story of the traditional blouse remains unfinished until we know more about it’s maker.
 It can not stand independent of it’s maker, because the old time peasant blouses were created for personal use.
 When I touch an old blouse, I wonder what did the peasant woman feel, what was she dreaming about when sewing or weaving it?
 Was she wealthy?
 Was she poor?
 Maybe she was getting married.

 The Romanian Blouse Before Vs The Romanian Blouse Now

 Before we get into the technical details of their craft, I’d like to pinpoint that, unlike the old ones, the blouses that are made today, with few exceptions, are different from an emotional standpoint.
 Their purpose seems to have changed.
 They are marketed rather than being created by a young girl dreaming to be the most beautiful and diligent at the prom.
 They lack the emotional charge.
 Yet, their craft involves the same age-old methods, which are kept among fewer and fewer peasants.

-To better understand the craft and knowledge of a peasant blouse, we searched the Romanian villages for authentic traditional artisans and found 84 years old Aurica Manoilă, from the region of Bukovina.
-She is pretty famous in her village, where only a few peasants still keep the ancient art of traditional loom weaving.
+To better understand the craft and knowledge of a peasant blouse, we searched the Romanian villages for authentic traditional artisans and found 84 years old Aurica Manoilă, from the region of Bucovina.
+She is pretty famous in the village of Arbore, where only a few peasants still keep the ancient art of traditional loom weaving.
 We find her weaving a man’s blouse.

 My curiosity pushes me forward to try and understand the peasant.
 I can see that she is living a traditional life from choice.
 Her sons, daughters and grandsons are all well prepared people, living in the cities.
 Weaving is her happiness.
 She also taught one of her sisters to weave.